JohannesBuchner/scientific-visualisation-360-vr/README.rst

 You need povray 3.7.1 or higher to run this!

 Take a look at frame-00000.png for an example output.
+The top part is the left eye's view, the bottom is the right eye view.

 Next, we need to turn the image sequence into a movie::